New to Medicare (Medicare 101)

 - Would enrolling in Medicare to make it easier when you do retire?

 - Could having both employer and Medicare coverage be the best option?

 Well, the best choice for you depends on a couple of things.
 The cost of your employer coverage and the number of employees in your office will help determine what is best for you.

 Our agents can answer all your questions, educate you on the basics and walk you through the application process.
-Being new to Medicare can be difficult, having someone in your corner can make the process easier.
+Being new to the crazy world of Medicare can be difficult, having someone in your corner can make the process easier.

 Our services are free.
 You can contact a licensed insurance agent at the number above or you can submit an online rate comparison form.